-Intensity Files
+Intensity NetCDF Files

-The intensity files store quality scores and allelic intensity data for each SNP.
-The normalized X and Y intensities as well as the confidence scores are written to the file for all samples, for all SNPs.
-(To keep file sizes manageable, a separate file will store the B Allele Frequency and Log R Ratio data.)
+The intensity NetCDF files store quality scores and allelic intensity data for each SNP.
+The normalized X and Y intensities as well as the confidence scores are written to the NetCDF for all samples, for all SNPs.
+(To keep file sizes manageable, a separate NetCDF file will store the B Allele Frequency and Log R Ratio data.)

-In addition to the sample and SNP identifiers, chromosome, and position, the intensity and quality data are written to the intensity file in a two dimensional format, with SNPs corresponding to rows and samples corresponding to columns.
+Aside from the three variables held in common with all NetCDF files (sampleID, chromosome and position), the intensity and quality data are written to the intensity NetCDF in a two dimensional format, with SNPs corresponding to rows and samples corresponding to columns.
 To write the intensity data, the raw data files are opened and the intensities and quality score are read.
-Like with the genotype data, if all sample and probe identifiers match between the data files and the annotation files, the data are populated in the file and diagnostics are written.
+Like with the genotype data, if all sample and probe identifiers match between the data files and the annotation files, the data are populated in the NetCDF and diagnostics are written.

-Creating the Intensity file
+Creating the Intensity NetCDF file